shelleyhoover/UPP465/Lessons/LogMapElements.md

 4. The final product
       - All of your assignments/projects will have a weblink.
 Include the URL to your web map.
-      - Include a screenshot of the final map.
-This is for you incase AGOL/your computer/the world crashes.
+      - Include a screenshot of the final map incase AGOL/your computer/the world crashes.
       - Recommended: Screenshots of important features.
 This is for future you.
 Programs can change and your settings might break, it's good to remember what it did at one point and to identify what needs to be updated.

 ## Required Map Elements

-Each homework assignment/project will contain at least one map.
+Each assignment will contain at least one map.
 In addition to the specific requirements detailed on the rubric, all of them are required to include:

 1. Meaningful Title
       - Map title should decribe what is being visualized and generally include the topic, geography, and dates.
 Do not use map titles such as "UPP 465 HW 1"